 Which experience do you think you’ll be facebook posting or tweeting about?
 Exactly.
 The second one.
 The complete one.

-But you’d be surprised how it subconciously (or maybe even conciously) will cement the experience they had in their brain.
-The next time someone needs a photographer that cemented and postive experience will come to the surface and work for you.
+But you’d be surprised how it subconsciously (or maybe even consciously) will cement the experience they had in their brain.
+The next time someone needs a photographer that cemented and positive experience will come to the surface and work for you.
 All due to a simple gesture.

 So here’s my 5 quick tips…

 Like anything else in your marketing and business, you should always evaluate the message your gift is sending.
 Are you wanting to celebrate the holidays, thank them for their business, let them know you’re thinking of them?